 Next, I use saddle soap, applied with a cloth, to clean the boot.
 Any type of saddle or leather soap will do the trick, but I use Fiebing’s Saddle Soap that says it will “clean and renew saddles, shoes, boots, luggage, handbags, and belts”.
 Apply with a wet cloth or sponge – but not to suede, which means it can’t be used on the upper portion of the boot.

 You can buy saddle soap at most tack stores or places that sell horse equipment.
 Or you can purchase Fiebing’s from Amazon for just over $5.
-(Disclaimer: if you click the Amazon link and buy, I will receive a small commission for the referral.)
+(Disclosure: if you click the Amazon link and buy, I will receive a small commission for the referral.)

 I leave the boots to dry a bit, not out in the direct sun.
 Inside the house or in the shade is where boots should dry out.